EtherSystem/MajorMiseries/README.md

 Major Miseries can convert predator-caused Blood Loss into vanilla Severe Lacerations.

-This conversion only checks predator-like causes such as wolf, bear, cougar, or predator attack causes.

 This can be configured to:

 | Setting | Behavior |